AnoopAlias/AUTOM8N/docs/simpler_resource_control.rst

   yum --enablerepo=ndeploy install simpler-nDeploy

-Simpler will allow setting upper limits for computing resources used by httpd/nginx/mysql/php-fpm(xtendweb managed)
+Simpler will allow setting upper limits for computing resources used by httpd/Nginx/MySQL/php-fpm(xtendweb managed)

-For user level resource isolation do the following
+For user level, resource isolation do the following

 .. note:: Running php-fpm master process under user forbids it from chrooting.
-PHP process are thus able to access any files user has access to normally.
+PHP process is thus able to access any files user has access to normally.
-          Because of lack of chroot , run the following setup only on private VPS where all accounts belong to one user and are trusted.
+          Because of lack of chroot, run the following setup only on private VPS where all accounts belong to one user and are trusted.

 2. Enable user level PHP-FPM master process
 ::